-The operator proposes to access the site from an adjacent public road and traverse the upper foreshore to the aquaculture site at this location.
+The operator proposes to access the site from an adjacent public road using an existing route to the aquaculture site at this location.
 Details of the access routes were included with the application.

 Navigation

 The inlet is tidal with very limited navigational access due to the nature of the coastline, tides and seabed at this location.
 There is no vessel activity at this location.
 The corners of the site should be marked with administrative markers.